readthedocs/readthedocs.org/docs/user/custom-domains.rst

 ----------------

 Some Open Source projects have seen their domains expire.
 Even prominent ones.
-It's important that you allocate the responsibility of your domain to a central actor in your organization.
+It's important that you allocate the responsibility of your domain to a reliable actor in your organization.
 The domain will feature in search indexing and if you lose the domain, domain sharks may exploit this.